deven-org/boiler/doc/DEPLOYMENT.md

 Please write down your deployment schedule.
 Consider using screenshots or graphs for better visualization.

 ## Support
-If someone needs support while deploying your project, please list the possible contact persons or communication channels where people can get support.
+If support is needed while deploying BO1LER, please refer to our [README feedback section](README.md#tipping_hand_person-help--feedback) where we list the many ways that we can be reached to support you.